• Menu

 Pictured: Calcite Acid Neutralizer After Installation

 The main drawback to using a calcite acid neutralizer is the increase in water hardness that tends to result from the dissolution of calcite into water.
+This is because the neutralizing filter, which uses calcite media, can correct water acidity but also contribute to increased water hardness.

 Fortunately, the increase in water hardness from a neutralizer is generally negligible if the water isn’t too hard to begin with: around 170 mg/L (10 grains per gallon) is the range where one might consider using a softener.